git-pull/tao-of-tmux/manuscript/05-session.md

 ![](images/info/session.png)

-The window you have selected currently may have a special color or a `*` symbol next to it.
+The active window will have a `*` symbol next to it.

 ![The first window, ID 1, titled "manuscript" is active.
 The second window, ID 2, titled zsh.](images/05-session/active-window.png)